Why people hire reputation management companies

 Public relations & crisis management

 This is where things get a little dicey.
-There are tons of ORM companies that claim to offer crisis management solutions.
+There are tons of reputation management companies that claim to offer crisis management solutions.
 But in reality, what they’re really offering is online reputation management to mitigate the digital impact of a crisis.

 It’s crucial that business owners understand that difference.
 Crisis management firms and public relations teams will help you execute communication strategies and resolve any incidents.
 Once a situation is no longer active, reputation management companies will help you remove search results from Google.

-I’m not saying you shouldn’t work with an ORM service until a crisis is resolved.
+I’m not saying you shouldn’t work with an reputation management company until a crisis is resolved.
 On the contrary, there are still plenty of things that we can do to strengthen your online presence and mitigate reputational damage while a crisis is still active.

 Best reputation management companies for you